OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

 You can test using any python test framework, e.g. `unittest`, `nosetest` to run the OpenMDAO test suite from the top level of the OpenMDAO repo.

+pip install straight from Git, other alternate install options like python setup.py install make some prereq OPTIONAL